Healthy Homes Assessment Aro Valley

 Draught Stopping Aro Valley

-Draughts can lead to dropping temperatures within households.
-A damp house will cost more to heat, which results in wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within homes.
+A damp home will cost more to heat, resulting in wasted money and energy.

-If you are able to feel external air flowing in or the air is clear from a hole or gap or crack, then it is most likely a gap or hole which needs sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-The gaps that exceed 3mm that let air into or out of the home need seals.
-For instance, if an open fireplace isn’t used it can create draughts.
-This should be sealed from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.
+If you can feel external air entering or the air is clear from a gap or hole that is, it is likely a crack or hole that requirements sealing in some way.
+Cracks or gaps with large gaps must be sealed permanently.
+Cracks that are greater than 3mm and let air in or out into your house need the sealing.
+For example, if the open fireplace isn’t in use it can create draughts.
+This should be blocked from.
+Landlords and property managers are accountable for making sure such draughts are eliminated whenever possible.

-You don’t need to block up intentional holes or gaps which are part of the construction.
-For instance, small gaps around windows and doors might be necessary to allow for the movement of the structure as the home is heated and cools so that they can still be closed and opened instead of than securing.
-We will test the windows and doors in the Healthy Homes assessment of your rental property.
+There is no require to cover up holes or gaps in the construction.
+For example, tiny gaps around doors and windows may be required to allow for movement of the building as the house is heated and cools so that they are able to be shut and opened, rather instead of being stuck.
+We will inspect every window and door during your Healthy Homes assessment of your rental property.

 draught stopping building inspections